 4. Sell the Value of Your Programs.

-Including testimonials from campers or parents, like the Blake School did, encourages families and students who may have reservations about programs.
+Including testimonials from campers or parents, as the Blake School did, encourages families and students who may have reservations about programs.
 Bonus if you can get testimonials from families about your school’s safety protocols!

 On your homepage be sure to highlight: